 Growing older is a privilege, but let’s face it—aging definitely brings about changes in our bodies and minds.

-As a Care Coordinator at Deaconess Primary Care for Seniors, I’ve helped thousands of seniors and their families navigate the process of getting older, and all the complications that can come with life in our 60s, 70s and beyond.
-In this role, I’ve also learned that there are many things that we can all do as we age, to help ourselves age better, and to be healthier and happier.
+At Deaconess Primary Care for Seniors, we’ve helped thousands of seniors and their families navigate the process of getting older, and all the complications that can come with life in our 60s, 70s and beyond.
+There are many things that we can all do as we age, to help ourselves age better, and to be healthier and happier.

 Improving mental clarity